9 min read 26.07.2021 574

 Features of the SEPA Credit Transfer Program

-- Payees can outsource their standard payment processing to other service providers using specific data components signalling the commencement and reception of 'on behalf of' transactions.
+- Payees can outsource their standard payment processing to other service providers using specific data components signaling the commencement and reception of 'on behalf of' transactions.

 - The payer can provide up to 140 characters of remittance information.
 Whether unstructured (free language) or organized, these 140 characters help the beneficiary comprehend why they've been granted access to the cash.
 They also assist in reconciling incoming cash with invoice data.